The

 appeals to the Municipal Services Appeals Board.

-The Legal Advice Scheme provides
+The Free Legal Advice Scheme provides

-free preliminary legal advice to members of the public as to
+one-off preliminary legal advice to members of the public as to

 their legal position in genuine cases at various Home Affairs Enquiry Centres